 That’s coordination in action.

 Let’s be real — being good at coordination isn’t flashy.
-No one’s handing out awards for “best meeting scheduler” or “master of timely updates.”
-But behind every smooth project, graceful collaboration, or meaningful movement — there’s coordination humming quietly.
+Behind every smooth project, graceful collaboration, or meaningful movement, there’s coordination humming quietly.

 In a world that’s more remote, asynchronous, and interdependent than ever before, developing coordination skills is non-negotiable.